pacelliv/ethers-simple-storage/README.md

 ## Objectives:

 -   Introduction to the [ethers.js](https://docs.ethers.io/v5/) library.
--   Introduction to deploying a contract to a local blockchain (Ganaches GUI) or to a testnet.
+-   Introduction to deploying a contract to a local blockchain (Ganaches UI) or to a testnet.
 -   This contract allows an user to store a number.

 # Quickstart